-The end result is a taxonomic tree of "Religious Group" entries showing the most likely relationships between entries across the entire database.
-14 This tree structure takes into account uncertainty in the data.
+The end result is an overall taxonomic tree of "Religious Group" entries showing the most likely relationships between entries across the entire database.
+15 This tree structure takes into account uncertainty in the data.
 The overall patterns present in the tree represent two major levels of analysis.
-At the macro-scale (i.e. the early branches in the tree), the structure represents major groupings of entries across the dataset, which may or may not reflect current categorical understandings of religious "families."
-At the most minute level (i.e. the leaves of the tree), the structure represents the algorithm's best guess as to which entries are most like other entries.
-However, because our data is somewhat sparse, 15 two "Religious Group" entries might be located quite close to each other despite having significant differences.
+At the macro-scale (i.e., the early branches in the tree), the structure represents major groupings of entries across the dataset, which may or may not reflect current categorical understandings of religious "families."
+At the most minute level (i.e., the leaves of the tree), the structure represents the algorithm's best guess as to which entries are most like other entries.
+However, because our data is somewhat sparse, 16 two "Religious Group" entries might be located quite close to each other despite having significant differences.
 This is because the algorithm is forced to assign a branch to every entry, which means that sometimes dissimilar entries are paired with one another because we lack any otherwise more similar entries that would have been placed between them.
-Paired entries whose first common branch is far to the left in the tree are not significantly related and are only paired through the necessity of the algorithm.
+Paired entries whose first common branch is far to the left in the tree are not significantly related and are only paired through the necessity of the algorithm (albeit their inclusion together within an earlier branch is still meaningful).